brian-tex/AboutMe/pages/ansible/procedures/create-an-ansible-playbook.md

 readtime: true
 ---

-This page lists the steps needed to create an Ansible playbook in a GitHub.
+This page lists the steps needed to create an Ansible Playbook in a GitHub.

 ---
 ### How to Create an Ansible Playbook